Signatures of anti-social mass-loss in the ordinary Type II SN 2024bch -- A non-interacting supernova with early high-ionisation features: Analysis and modelling

-The resulting ``best-fit" model (see Fig.~\ref{fig:caiiregion}) also provides a rigid shift $\Delta\lambda=19\pm1$\ang~and a FWHM velocity of $3490\pm95$\kms, both assumed constant for all lines as in \citet{2015MNRAS.448.2482J}.
-Although this simple model cannot fully reproduce the spectral feature \citep[e.g., failing to fit both its blue part, where another unidentified emission lines likely contributes, and its red wing, as in SNe~2012ec and 2014G;][]{2015MNRAS.448.2482J,2016MNRAS.462..137T}, we consider this approximation acceptable, as our main goal is to isolate the contribution of \ion{[Fe}{II]} $\lambda7155$ (contaminated by \ion{[Fe}{II]} $\lambda7172$) and \ion{[Ni}{II]} $\lambda7378$ and estimate their luminosity.
-The luminosity ratio of the \ion{[Ni}{II]} $\lambda7378$ and \ion{[Fe}{II]} $\lambda7155$ lines can be used to estimate iron and nickel abundances, which, in local thermodynamic equilibrium (LTE) and assuming optically thin emission, can be expressed as follows:
+Although the reference model was specifically designed for SN~2012aw \citep[see][for details]{2014MNRAS.439.3694J} and assumes local thermodynamic equilibrium (LTE) and that all lines are optically thin, it is capable to reproduce the observed spectral region between 6900 and 7600\ang~of \sn~as well, although we had to include two additional features (\ion{He}{I} $\lambda7065$ and $\lambda7471$).
+On the other hand, we note a red excess with respect to the same model was also observed in the \ion{[Ca}{II]} region of SNe~2012ec and 2014G \citep[][respectively]{2015MNRAS.448.2482J,2016MNRAS.462..137T}, so the red feature we find at $\lambda7471$ is likely real.
+The luminosity ratio of the \ion{[Ni}{II]} $\lambda7378$ and \ion{[Fe}{II]} $\lambda7155$ lines can be used to estimate iron and nickel abundances, which, in LTE and assuming optically thin emission, can be expressed as follows: